billynewport/datasurface/docs/DataTransformer.md

 ## Code artifacts

 The developer codes the data transformer to query data in the Workspace and generate derivative data from that input data.
 This code can be written using any language/execution environment supported by the Data platforms.
 The developer specifies both the code artifact in terms of a versioned artifact in a repository and the execution environment which can take the artifact and execute it against the Workspace.
-An example artifact could be a pyspark job which executes in a kubernetes execution environment.
+An example artifact could be a pyspark job which needs a Spark execution env to run.

+## Code Execution Environments

+The CEE is a requirements document.
+It may specify that we need a Spark V3.5 level at least or a 4.0 Spark cluster.
+The runtime is managed elsewhere and this DataTransformer can only be executed if the environment supports the CEE.

+The top level execution environment is defined/provisioned by a RenderEngine.
+DataPlatforms use those resources to provision their data pipelines.
+A RenderEngine is a generic environment and can support many DataPlatforms so long as it contains the resources needed by the DataPlatform.
+See [MergeHandler](MergeHandler.md) for more details.

 ## Triggers